This blog may contain affiliate links. Read our disclosure policy for more info.

 31. Bicycling

-For mountain biking, check out Tunnel Bench Loop and Goat Creek.
+For those looking for the best mountain biking trails, check out Tunnel Bench Loop and Goat Creek.
 The Tunnel Bench Loop is an easy track on Tunnel Mountain, it features lovely views of the Cascade River Valley and Cascade Mountain.
-The total track is 9.6 kilometers/6 miles and is easy for the most part besides an uphill section towards the end.
-While the Goat Creek trail is a lot longer at 18.6 kilometers/11.5 miles and has quite the elevation gain (604 meters).
-It will take most mountain bikers about six hours to complete.
-It’s quite a popular track, especially in the summer, so get here early to avoid the crowds.
+The total track is 9.6 kilometers (6 miles) and is easy for the most part besides an uphill section towards the end.

-For a nice leisurely ride, consider doing the Legacy Trail.
-This 23-kilometer-long trail is mostly paved and flat.
-It connects Banff with Canmore and is a popular route.
-The trail was finished in 2010 to coincide with the 125th anniversary of Banff National Park.
+For a nice leisurely ride, consider trying out the Legacy Trail.
+This 26.8-kilometer (16.7 mile) trail is mostly paved and flat.
+Connecting Banff with Canmore, the trail was finished back in 2010 to coincide with the 125th anniversary of Banff National Park, and it’s been a popular route among cyclists ever since!

 32. Hike Tunnel Mountain